 Again, it’s not guaranteed your landlord will allow you to do this.
 However, if you have a good relationship with your landlord and they know you take good care of the property, it can certainly be easier to suggest this.
 It’s also worth doing further research on the Host Protection Insurance Airbnb gives and other measures you would have in place before trying to negotiate this with your landlord.

-In addition to this being a great way to make money on Airbnb without owning a property, the income is also tax-free: If you’re renting a spare room in your home, you can earn as much as £7,500 a year tax-free with the Rent a Room scheme.
+In addition to this being a great way to make money on Airbnb without owning a property, the income is also tax-free in the UK.
+If you’re renting a spare room in your home, you can earn as much as £7,500 a year tax-free with the Rent a Room scheme.

 5. Airbnb Experiences